Maumagnaguagno/HyperTensioN/README.md

 /(?:(?:move,|enter,|exit,)*report,)*/
 ```

 We need to match the movement pattern first, the trick part is to avoid repetitions or our robot may be stuck in a loop of A to B and B to A again.
-Robby needs to remember, let us see this in a recursive format.
+Robby needs to remember which locations were visited, let us see this in a recursive format.
 The movement actions swap the position of Robby, predicate ```at```.
-The base of the recursion is to be already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
-We need to remember to unvisit the locations once we reach our goal:
+The base of the recursion happens when the object (Robby) is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
+We need to remember to unvisit the locations once we reach our goal, otherwise Robby may be stuck:

 ```Ruby
 def swap_at(object, goal)